Growing up with an alcoholic parent

 I had the same conversations about it with my dad over and over.
 He’d acknowledge the problems but then offer no solutions.
 He believed she’d just get better – that it was a rough patch.
 He always say, “Things have a way of working out.”

 It was a lonely childhood.
 I always wanted brothers and sisters.
 My mom had a few miscarriages.
 Every time she lost a baby, I cried.
-I wanted a sibling to experience life with.
+I wanted a sibling to experience life with; I may have hoped another child would give Mom purpose and happiness in the way I could not.

 I was 14 when my sister, Brooke, was born.